Markovian bridges: Weak continuity and pathwise constructions: Examples of weakly continuous Markovian bridges

 \section{Examples of weakly continuous Markovian bridges}

-In this section we will meet some examples of Feller processes for which bridges can be built using Theorem \ref{bridgeByWeakCont}; the emphasis is on showing how one can prove that the hypotheses enabling to use it.
+In this section, we will give some examples of Feller processes for which bridges can be built using Theorem \ref{bridgeByWeakCont}; the emphasis is on checking the hypotheses enabling us to use it.

 We will start with a description of the probabilistic objects to consider: Brownian motion and other L\'evy processes, and Bessel processes.
 With this, we will introduce the associated bridges.
 At some points, we will need facts concerning L\'evy processes and Bessel processes.
-Although more precise information will follow, our main references will be \cite{bertoinLevyProcesses}, \cite{satopl}, and \cite{revuzYor}.
-In the examples that follow, the \lccb\ space $\ps$ will be either $\re$, $\re^n$ or $\re_+=[0,\infty)$, endowed with the usual metrics.
+Although more precise information will follow, our main references will be \cite{bertoinLevyProcesses,satopl} and \cite{revuzYor}.
+In the examples that follow, the LCCB space $( S,\rho)$ will be either $\mathbb{R}$, $\mathbb{R}^n$ or $\mathbb {R}_+=[0,\infty)$, endowed with the usual metrics.